tiangexiang/SQUID/README.md

 ### Evaluation

-Evaluate with an exp folder (config file from the exp folder will be used instead):
+Evaluate with an exp identifier (config file will be imported from the *exp folder* instead):
 ```
 python3 eval.py --exp zhang_exp1
 ```